-Each of the 7 week days actually represents a planet and these are named only after them, as per the Hindu system.
+Each of the 7 week days represents a planet and is named only after them, as per the Hindu system.
 Thus, Monday represents the Moon; Tuesday, Mars; Wednesday, Mercury; Thursday, Jupiter; Friday, Venus; Saturday, Saturn; and Sunday, the Sun.
-This apart, the weekdays are also dedicated to different specific Gods and it is strongly believed that offering prayers to that particular deity on his or her special week day, will please the deity and get his or her blessings in abundance.
+The days of the week are also dedicated to specific deities.
+Offering your sincere prayers to that particular deity and the planetary god on his or her special weekday is believed to please the deity and help receive their blessings in abundance.

 The widely accepted legend for associating Mondays with Shiva worship, speaks about Lord Shiva providing relief to Chandra, the Moon.
 Moon married all the 27 daughters of Dhaksha, but became fond of one of them, Rohini and began to remain close only with her.
-His other wives were upset and complained to their father, who advised the Moon to treat all of them with equal affection.
-But the Moon ignored this sane advice and continued with his unfair attitude.
+His other wives were upset and complained to their father about this, who advised the Moon to treat all of them with equal affection.
+But Moon ignored this sane advice and continued with his unfair attitude.
 The enraged Dhaksha cursed Moon, who began diminishing in form, as a result.
-The chastised Moon realized his folly, rushed to Lord Shiva, worshipped him sincerely and pleaded for mercy.
+The chastised Moon realized his mistake, rushed to Lord Shiva, worshipped him sincerely and pleaded for mercy.
 This pleased the Lord, who took pity on Chandra and blessed him.
-Thanks to Shiva’s compassion, the Moon started to increase in size to his original form and from then on, remained waxing and waning, on successive fortnights.
+Thereafter the Moon started to increase in size to his original form and from then on, remained waxing and waning, on successive fortnights.

-Further, the Tamil month of Karthigai, also known as Margasira in North (November-December) is a believed to be a sacred month for Shiva worship.
+Further, the Tamil month of Karthigai, also known as Margasira (November-December) is a believed to be a sacred month for Shiva worship.
 And so is the month Shravan that corresponds with the Tamil month Aadi (July-August), when the moon is said to have emerged out of the churning of the ocean along with the deadly poison Alahala, which Shiva swallowed to protect the world.
-These have made Karthigai Somavaram and Shravan Somavaram, that is the Mondays falling in both Karthigai and Shravan months special, and fasting and worshipping Shiva on those days is highly beneficial.
+These have made the Mondays falling in both Karthigai and Shravan months auspicious for fasting and worshipping Shiva.

-Fasting, that is abstinence from food, begins right from early in the morning on that day, and continuing through the day, ends with the sighting of the Moon in the night.
-Devotees spend the day in constant prayers to Shiva, chanting hymns in his praise, singing bhajans, reciting the sacred mantra ‘Om Namah Shivaya’, and also reading and hearing his stories.
-Offerings like cooked rice, puffed sweet rice, coconut, flowers, betel leaves etc are also made reverentially to the Lord.
+Fasting, that is abstinence from food, begins right from early in the morning on that day and ends with the sighting of the Moon in the night.
+Devotees spend the day in constant prayers to Shiva, chanting hymns in his praise, singing bhajans (songs), reciting the sacred mantra ‘Om Namah Shivaya’, and also reading and hearing his stories.
+Offerings like cooked rice, puffed sweet rice, coconut, flowers, betel leaves etc. are also made reverentially to the Lord.
 Many continue this fasting worship, known as Somavar Vrat, for many successive Mondays.